Dilonq/DIRD/Info/Overview.md

 # Overview

-## just kidding bitch we have no overview
+## just kidding we have no overview

 [Home](../../README.md)